 In the Spring of last year I picked up the rules for 'What A Cowboy' from TooFatLardies.
 The mechanics of the game has similarities with their 'What A Tanker' rules, which I enjoy playing with the local gang of Fawcett Avenue Conscripts.
 However I didn't have any appropriate figures to go with the rules.
 While on my re-enacting travels I came across two sets of multipart plastic figures from Great Escape Games to go with their Dead Man's Hand rules.
 Each box contains two identical sprues with five sets of legs and torsos, but with enough options of heads, arms, and weapons to build ten unique figures.
 They have since come out with a box of mounted gunfighters, but the heads, and torsos match those in the first of the two sets.
 That is definitely a future project of building mounted versions of the gunfighters I have just painted.

 In July I attended Historicon and the theme was 'From Hollywood to Historicon".
-Their 40th Anniversary Mini was a figure of 'The Outlaw Josey Wales', sculpted by Paul Hicks.
+Their 40th Anniversary Mini was a figure of ‘The Outlaw Josey Wales’ sculpted by Paul Hicks.
 It will be a useful addition to all the other gunfighters.

-All the figures came with small oval bases so they got glued onto 25mm round bases, and a layer of fine sand was added to the bases with PVA glue.
-They were then primed black with a rattle can before being painted with a variety of Vallejo and Army Painter acrylics.
+All the figures came with small oval bases, so they got glued onto larger 25mm round bases, and a layer of fine sand was then added to the bases with PVA glue.
+They were primed black with a rattle can before being painted with a variety of Vallejo and Army Painter acrylics.
 All the figures were given a coat of Army Painter Soft Tone Wash.
 The bases were painted with craft acrylics and a few tufts of dry grass were added.
 Here is the final result.

 21 unique gunfighters of the Old West |